For want of a nail, the shoe was lost.

 by Jerry Peek, Grace Todino-Gonguet and John Strang;

 published by O'Reilly and Associates, 2001;

-We will cover chapters 1-7 in Savitch.
+We will cover chapters 1-6 plus some of chapter 7 in Savitch.

 online class schedule